google/clasp/docs/run.md

 - `clasp open`
 - At the left, click **Overview**.
   - View the scopes under "Project OAuth Scopes."
-- Add these scopes to your `appsscript.json`.
+- Add these scopes to your `appsscript.json` in the `oauthScopes` property array.
 - Log in again: `clasp login --creds creds.json`.
 This will add these scopes to your credentials.
 - `clasp run sendMail`